deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 than default compression levels, they range from `-1` (smaller file) to `-99` (faster compression).

-If you do not specify a `compression_level` entry, garage will set it to `1` for you.
+If you do not specify a `compression_level` entry, Garage will set it to `1` for you.
 With this parameters, zstd consumes low amount of cpu and should work faster than line speed in most situations, while saving some space and intra-cluster bandwidth.

-If you want to totally deactivate zstd in garage, you can pass the special value `'none'`.
+If you want to totally deactivate zstd in Garage, you can pass the special value `'none'`.
 No zstd related code will be called, your chunks will be stored on disk without any processing.

 Compression is done synchronously, setting a value too high will add latency to write queries.